quic/qidk/Solutions/GenAI/AI-Assistant/README.md

 		  ![genie_bundle files](assets/files_in_genie_bundle.jpg)

+- Upon successful execution of the export command, the generated model artifacts will be stored in the genie_bundle directory.

 - Download and extract QAIRT SDK compatible with AI HUB based LLM model:

 	We recommend using same QAIRT SDK (also "QNN SDK" for older versions) version as the one used by AI Hub for generating QNN context binaries.